OpenEvalProject/evals/manuscripts/elife-39705/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/39705/elife-39705-fig6-v1.jpg)

 **Figure 6.:** (a) Sequence identities between orthologous pairs of enzymes that diverged over two billion years ago.
 The long-term sequence divergence between pairs of orthologs sharing the same EC number (gray, n = 272) is compared to the divergence between pairs only sharing the first three digits of their EC numbers (red, n = 265), that is, enzymes conserving only a general class of substrates or cofactors.
 The results are based on enzyme COGs for the 22 species used to analyze global sequence divergence (Supplementary file 1).
 Blue points show sequence identities between pairs of proteins with the same structural fold (Dawson et al., 2017) but unrelated enzyme activities, that is, activities sharing no digits in the EC classification (n = 298, see Materials and methods).
 The right blue Y axis represents the average number of amino acid types accepted per protein site during long-term protein evolution. (b) Similar to panel a, but showing the corresponding C-alpha structural divergence (RMSD) between protein pairs. (c) Long-term sequence identities between orthologous enzyme pairs at the same levels of structural similarity.
 Results are shown for pairs of enzymes sharing their full EC classification (gray dots), or only sharing the first three digits of their EC classification (red dots).
-In all panels: *(p<0.05), **(p<1e-4), ***(p<1e-10) for the Mann-Whitney test.10.7554/eLife.39705.023Figure 6—source data 1.
+In all panels: *(p<0.05), **(p<1e-4), ***(p<1e-10) for the Mann-Whitney test.

 We also investigated the sequence constraints at the same level of protein structural divergence for proteins with different degrees of functional conservation.
 To that end, we calculated the sequence identity between orthologs, sharing either their full or partial EC numbers, at different bins of long-term structural similarity (Figure 6c).
 Interestingly, we observed that even at the same level of C-alpha RMSD divergence, orthologs sharing full EC numbers usually have higher levels of sequence identity compared to orthologous pairs with the same level of structural divergence but sharing only three EC digits.
 This result indicates that conservation of molecular function constrains sequence divergence even beyond the requirement to maintain a specific spatial structure.